 What happens to unused funds?

-Most plans do not allow unused food card balances to roll over.
+Most plans do not allow unused food card balances to roll over to the next month or quarter.
 Unused funds are typically forfeited at the end of the benefit period.
+Use your allowance before it expires.